Moist, fragrant raspberry bread loaded with fresh fruit. Incredibly easy to prepare and very customizable.

 To whip up the raspberry bread batter you’ll need:

-- eggs, raspberry ale or buttermilk, and olive oil as your wet ingredients
+- eggs, raspberry ale or buttermilk, and olive oil as your wet ingredients.
+Using raspberry ale practically ensures that every bite is infused with raspberry essence, it is so worth trying.

 - all purpose flour, baking soda, salt and brown sugar as your dry ingredients

 - fresh raspberries to fold into the batter